The BusyCal Window

 BusyCal’s toolbar includes two controls that affect the visibility and behavior of the sidebars.

 The Hide/Show Calendar List button, on the left, toggles display of the lefthand sidebar, which shows your Calendar List and, optionally, one or more mini month views at the bottom.
 (Clicking this button is the same as choosing View > Show/Hide Calendar List or pressing ⌘-Option-C.)

-The Hide/Show To Do List button, on the right, toggles display of the righthand sidebar, which shows your To Do List, an embedded Info Panel, or both.
-(Clicking this button is the same as choosing View > Show/Hide To Do List or pressing ⌘-Option-T.)
+The Hide/Show Task List button, on the right, toggles display of the righthand sidebar, which shows your Task List, an embedded Info Panel, or both.
+(Clicking this button is the same as choosing View > Show/Hide Task List or pressing ⌘-Option-T.)

-The pop-up menu on the right side of the Hide/Show To Do List button lets you select whether the right sidebar shows the To Do List, the embedded Info Panel, or both.
+The pop-up menu on the right side of the Hide/Show Task List button lets you select whether the right sidebar shows the Task List, the embedded Info Panel, or both.